We will take a closer look at the Breville BJE430SIL The Juice Fountain Cold Review, an 850 Watts centrifugal juicer.

-In the package you will find the juicer with all the parts necessary, 70 fl.
-Oz juice jug with a lid, an instruction manual that also has some recipes, food ingredients tables and preparation instructions.
+In the package, you will find the juicer with all the parts necessary, 70 fl.
+Oz juice jug with a lid, an instruction manual with recipes, food ingredients tables, and preparation instructions.

 Breville BJE430SIL Review: Overview of features

-This is not a small appliance, but it is no larger than the rest of the juicers of this type.
+This is not a small appliance, but it is no larger than the rest of this type’s juicers.

 The dimensions are 14.5 x 10.5 x 17.6 inches, and the weight is 11 pounds.